-Position Hr/Wk Mo/Yr Job Duties AA II CSKLS SR & PET 40.00 10.00 .
-This individual handles typcial AA duties on both the Santa Rosa and Petlaluma Campus, supporting scheduling, evaluations, budget, communications, and timesheets, as well as acting as liaison between the two campuses.
-However, the current employee has been on partial and then full medical leave since Oct.
-2016 and may not be returning.
-AA II Tutorial SR 40.00 11.00 Manages scheduling of tutors; supervises student tutors; supports faculty, IAs, and students.
+Position Hr/Wk Mo/Yr Job Duties AA II Tutorial SR 40.00 11.00 Manages scheduling of tutors; supervises student tutors; supports faculty, IAs, and students.
 Works with the FT faculty member who supervises the Tutorial Center to handle purchasing and budgeting. assists with recruiting, hiring, evaluations; maintains timesheets and other personnel records.
 IAs Tutorial SR 245.00 10.00 12 individuals.
 Average number of hrs/wk is 20, but ranges from 7-38 hrs/wk.
 Range of months per year averages 10 but ranges from 9-12.)
 Main duty is tutoring students individually or in groups in writing, math, sciences, statistics, and some specialized areas, such as business and foreign languages.
 Two employees recently retired, so STEM positions are currently in the hiring process.
 IA Tutorial & CSKLS PET 22.80 12.00 Lead IA.
 Duties include tutoring students in science, math, and Spanish; assisting instructors and tutoring students in CSKLS Math Lab.
 IA Tutorial PET 20.00 10.00 Lead IA.
 Duties include assisting instructors and tutoring students in math and sciences and/or other specialized areas; promoting Tutorial Center program; supervising student tutors; developing training sessions for new tutors and student tutors.
 IAs CSKLS SR 30.00 11.00 2 individuals with 15 hr/wk each.
 Job duties include assisting instructors and tutoring Basic Skills credit and noncredit students in Math and ASK Labs with reading, writing, and math and/or content areas plus assisting with student assessment, computer work, and testing for both credit and noncredit programs.
 IA Tutorial PET 12.80 10.00 Lead IA.
 Duties include assisting instructors and tutoring students in math & English/Writing (both w/ an emphasis on Basic Skills), and as needed, working with students in adjacent CSKLS Math Lab.
 Previous employee retired; dept. is in the process of hiring.
 IA Tutorial PET 12.80 12.00 Lead IA.
 Duties include assisting instructors and tutoring students in math and sciences; supervising student tutors; developing training sessions for new tutors and student tutors.

-25.00 10.00 IA Tutorial PET 25.00 10.00 Lead IA.
+IA Tutorial PET 25.00 10.00 Lead IA.
 Duties include assisting instructors and tutoring students in English/Writing, Basic Skills Math, and, as needed, working with students in adjacent CSKLS Math Lab.
 Previous employee retired; dept. is in the process of hiring.
 IA CSKLS SR 40.00 12.00 Position is 22 hr/wk District funded, 18 hr/wk BSI funded for 10 months.
 Assists students and instructors in CSKLS Math Labs; performs other duties as needed for CSKLS Math program.
 IA CSKLS SR 38.00 12.00 2 individuals with 19 hr/wk each.
 One is 12 months and the other is 10 months.
 Job duties include assisting instructors and tutoring Basic Skills credit and noncredit students in Math and ASK Labs with reading, writing, and math and/or content areas plus assisting with student assessment, computer work, and testing for both credit and noncredit programs.
-IA CSKLS SR 30.00 11.00 Lead IA in CSKLS Math Labs.
-Assists students and instructors in CSKLS Math Labs; performs other duties as needed for CSKLS Math program.
-Liaison with IT for department software.